13 May 2025

 • Level term life insurance premiums are usually higher than a ‘decreasing life insurance’ policy, as the amount of cover stays the same during the length of the policy.

-• Decreasing life insurance is used to protect a repayment mortgage, and therefore the premiums are likely to be lower than term life insurance as the cover reduces inline with how a repayment mortgage reduces.
+• Decreasing life insurance is used to protect a repayment mortgage, and therefore the premiums are likely to be lower than term life insurance as the cover reduces roughly in line with how a repayment mortgage reduces.

-• Legal & General Critical Illness Cover can be added to a Life Insurance or Decreasing Life Insurance policy at an additional cost when taking out cover.
+• L&G Critical Illness Cover can be added to a Life Insurance or Decreasing Life Insurance policy at an additional cost when taking out cover.
 By adding Critical Illness Cover, you can get some financial protection for a defined list of critical illnesses.

-• Legal & General Over 50s Life Insurance could be an affordable way for you to leave some money for your loved ones after you die.
-It could be used to help settle unpaid bills, as a gift or to help towards the cost of a funeral.
+• L&G Over 50s Life Insurance could be an affordable way for you to leave some money for your loved ones after you die.
+It could be used to help settle unpaid bills, as a gift, or to help towards the cost of a funeral.

-Some life insurance providers such as Legal & General offer fixed premiums, which means your premiums are guaranteed to remain fixed for the duration of the policy unless you make any changes to it.
+Some life insurance providers such as L&G offer fixed premiums, which means your premiums are guaranteed to remain fixed for the duration of the policy unless you make any changes to it.
 Other insurers may offer ‘reviewable’ premiums, where the cost can increase at a later date.

 You could also look into ‘increasing term life insurance’, which we cover in our guide to different types of life insurance.
 This is where the amount of cover is reviewed against measures of inflation, or a fixed rate, so it rises over time.
 Premiums are normally reviewed annually or at set yearly intervals, meaning your premiums increase over the length of the policy.
 This type of policy is sold via our team of financial advisers.

 If you’re looking to protect your loved ones, it may be tempting to look for the cheapest life insurance, but there are factors to consider aside from the cost.
-For example, it’s worth looking into whether an insurer exempts certain illnesses or health conditions, or any additional benefits they may offer, like Terminal Illness Cover.
+For example, it’s worth looking into whether an insurer exempts certain illnesses or health conditions, or offers Terminal Illness Cover.

 And when you choose an insurer, it’s always a good idea to select a brand you trust.
-For instance, Legal & General is an award-winning life insurance provider, and our life insurance has been rated 5-star by Defaqto, which is the highest rating available.
+For instance, L&G is an award-winning life insurance provider, and our life insurance has been rated 5-star by Defaqto, which is the highest rating available.
 Find out more about our life insurance and critical illness cover.

 If you wish to renew your life insurance when your policy expires, you will need to take out a new policy from scratch.
 The terms of that policy would be offered on the basis of your health status at the time, and since you would be older than when you first took out life insurance, your premiums would likely be more expensive.

-However, You can request to make changes to your policy or you may be able to increase your cover without answering further medical questions following certain life events, such as birth of a child or getting married or entering into a civil partnership.
+However, you can request to make changes to your policy or you may be able to increase your cover without answering further medical questions following certain life events, such as the birth of a child or getting married or entering into a civil partnership.
 Any changes you make will affect the premiums that you pay.
-Eligibilty criteria applies.
+Eligibility criteria applies.

 Want to learn more about Life Insurance?